diloabininyeri/rest-socket/README.md

 # rest-socket
-send to message or data with any software langauge rest socket.io so you can send to socket with http in any language
+send to message or data with any software langauge,no need more enviroument just use http rest api

 with js example code